The Government Social Research Service 2022 Fast Stream Scheme is now open.

 Social Researchers working in departments and agencies

-To find out more on the key issues for social researchers in some of the departments, as well as contact details please browse the departments below:
+To find out more on the work of social researchers in some of the departments, please see the job specification documents at the top of this page.

 Allocation to a GSR department

-You will begin your GSR career employed by a specific government organisation/department.
-Which one will depend on where there are vacancies.
 We will look at candidate’s preferences on the application form but as we are only expecting to be able to offer a very small number of places, the chances of meeting your preferences are significantly reduced.
-As your time on the fast stream, and your career progresses, you may choose to apply for roles in other GSR organisations/departments.
+It is also worth remembering that starting your career in a department which is not your first choice can be very rewarding, particularly in terms of broadening your experience and furthering your career.

 How much would I earn?